Easy Breakfast Recipe: Kale and Goat Cheese Frittata Cups

-Frittatas are nice because they’re simple.
-Generally on weekdays, my breakfasts look pretty darn similar: granola and yogurt, toast and peanut butter, or a piece of fruit and some muesli.
-But these frittata cups are so simple, they can realistically make their way into the weekday line-up.
+Frittatas are nice because they’re simple, and these frittata cups are so simple that they can realistically make their way into the weekday lineup.

 Preheat the oven to 350°F. To get 2 cups kale, remove the leaves from the kale ribs.
 Wash and dry the leaves and cut them into 1/2-inch-wide strips.